 - We understand the importance of creating a welcoming and inclusive, safe, and healthy environment and are committed to ensuring that we meet the requirements of the Equality Act 2010, implementing all other relevant legislation as part of safeguarding. - We recognise the personal dignity and rights of adults and will ensure all our policies, procedures and practice guidance reflect this, so that adults can have access to every aspect of the life of our church. - We are committed to supporting parents and families and ensuring that our church is a safe place for all. - The church has appointed a Safeguarding Coordinator and a Deputy Safeguarding Coordinator as points of reference, to act on all allegations or suspicions of abuse in reporting to the statutory safeguarding authorities.
-In our commitment to openness, should anyone have a concern that our church or the Safeguarding Coordinator(s) have not dealt appropriately with a safeguarding concern we would encourage that person to contact Elim's National Safeguarding Team or to make a direct referral to social services or the police.
-Wherever possible, we encourage these roles to be fulfilled by individuals who are not the Senior Minister within their church and are not closely related to the Senior Minister.
-It is also recommended that couples or those in close familial relationships do not fulfil both the Safeguarding Coordinator and Deputy Safeguarding Coordinator roles to protect against issues relating to bias and conflict of interest.
-However, we recognise that, in some churches, that can, at times, be unavoidable.
+In our commitment to openness, should anyone have a concern that our church or the Safeguarding Coordinator(s) have not dealt appropriately with a safeguarding concern we would encourage that person to make contact with Elim's National Safeguarding Team or to make a direct referral to Social Services or the Police.
+Wherever possible, we encourage these roles to be fulfilled by individuals who are not the Safeguarding Coordinator and Deputy Safeguarding relationships must not fulfil both the Safeguarding Coordinator and Deputy Safeguarding roles, except in extreme circumstances, to protect against issues relating to bias and conflict of interest.
+However, we recognise that, in some churches, this can, at times, be unavoidable and therefore, where such appointments are deemed necessary, this should first be discussed with the National Safeguarding Team before the appointments are made.